Make these festive Pumpkin Cake Pops for a delicious fall treat! Moist and so flavorful, this recipe uses cake mix for simple and convenient prep.

 Nutritional information is an estimate.
 The nutritional values for your final dish may vary based on measuring differences and products used.

-And check out my Dizzy Busy and Hungry store on Amazon for some great kitchen products I love!
+And you might want to check out my Dizzy Busy and Hungry store on Amazon for a whole bunch of great kitchen products I love!

 Bree says